FavourtheDeveloper/FavourtheDeveloper/README.md

 <p align="justify" margin="80%">
 <br>
 I'm <strong>Favour Olajide</strong>, a Fullstack Web Developer and Designer.
 My Main focus is Frontend and Backend developement.
 I am a <strong>JS</strong> expert.
 I am also proficent with other frontend libraries including <strong>React</strong> and <strong>Vue</strong>.
 I am also very proficient with Nodejs and Laravel on the backend.
-I recently picked up <strong>Rust</strong> as a high level proramming language.
 <br>
  I am also a Team player driven by the innate desire to learn new technologies and solve problem with the right tools and language.
 <br>